 See what we've already checked

 Here you will find all verified information reported to us by Internet users.
 Find out what was real and what was wrong about the coronavirus, and use this source to rectify false information when you spot it.Discover

 We are waiting for your message

 Are you interested in our project?
 Do you need more information about it?
 Or maybe you want to support us, but you don't know how yet?
-If so, send us a message using the form on the website.
+If so, simply send us a message using email firstname.lastname@example.org.
 Let's be in touch!